Black background with white uppercase text that says 'YVONNE' in a thin serif font.

 Nighttime city scene with large digital billboard displaying a lush green forest.

-Note: There is a misspelling of the artist’s name in the printed essay title due to an editorial oversight, not the author’s error.
+Note: There is a misspelling of the artist’s name in the printed essay title due to an editorial oversight and not an error on the part of the author.

 ART SG